• A convenient list of twitter handles for the Team Captains is here.

 And now: "I think I am quite ready to go on another journey." — J.R.R.Tolkien

-I have been married for almost 20 years and am proud mom to a 13-year old.
 I'm a teacher on Special Assignment as the Director of the Teaching & Learning Collaborative.
 TLC is a non-profit organization whose mission is to design and facilitate professional development in mathematics, science,and technology for teachers in grades K-12.

 A few years ago, I did my first 5k and was hooked.
 What I love most of all about running is how supportive people are.
 People you don't even know are cheering you on—and I love the finish line moment.
 It is such a great feeling and I wanted to bring that energy to our organization.
 Now, we coordinate a Signature Race Event, the Pi Day 5K, to generate excitement about math & science for teachers, students and families.